 - other correspondence and key materials relied on to support the recommendation

-Getting help if you receive a warning or supervisory notice
+Getting help with a warning or supervisory notice

 Responding to a warning notice and/or supervisory notice

-Your rights are described in general terms in the notice you receive.
-This information is in the section headed 'Procedural matters'.
+Your rights are described in general terms in the notice you receive in the section labelled 'Procedural matters'.

-If you are given a warning notice and/or a supervisory notice, you have the right to make representations to the RDC.
-This is your opportunity to explain your side of the matter.
-You may make representations in writing or in person (oral representations) or do both.
-The notice will give you a specific deadline for making written representations and for telling the RDC if you wish to make representations in person.
+If you decide to make representations to the RDC in writing or in person or both - this is an opportunity to explain your side of the matter.
+The notice will contain a deadline for making written representations and for telling the RDC if you wish to make representations in person.

-You can also refer supervisory notices to the Upper Tribunal, which could lead to parallel proceedings with the RDC and Tribunal, particularly in urgent cases.
+You can also refer the notice direct to the Upper Tribunal.
+For warning notices issued by the RDC, this is via the expedited reference procedure mentioned above.
+For first supervisory notices, this can be as well as making representations to the RDC, which could lead to parallel proceedings before both the RDC and the Tribunal, particularly in urgent cases.

-The FCA’s Enforcement and Authorisations teams will have an opportunity to provide the RDC with a response to your written representations and you will be sent a copy of this.
+Your representations should respond to the facts and matters set out in the notice and set out your points clearly.
+They must be sent to the DMC Secretariat by the deadline.
+The FCA’s Enforcement or Authorisations teams will have an opportunity to respond to your written representations to the RDC.
+You will be sent a copy of their response.
 The RDC will consider your representations and any response made by the Enforcement or Authorisations teams when making its decision.

 - the RDC's legal advisers